-Table A-1: Housing Programs Review and Accomplishments (Jan.
-20 13-June 2020) June 2020) I Program Description Status Dept. Responsible Progress and Effectiveness in Meeting Objectives Appropriateness 2.4 Energy Conservation (continued) In the Village, encourage energy conservation and higher density development by the modification of development standards (e.g. parking standards, building setbacks, height, and increased density) as necessary to: Enable developments to qualify for silver level or higher LEED (Leadership in Energy and Environmental Design) Certification, or a comparable green building rating, and to maintain the financial feasibility of the development with such certification.
-Achieve densities at or above the minimum required if the applicant can provide acceptable evidence that application of the development at such densities.
+1: Housing Table A-1: Housing Programs Review and Accomplishments (Jan.
+2013-June 2020) (Jan.
+20' 13-June 2020) Program Description Status Dept. Responsible Progress and Effectiveness in Meeting Objectives Appropriateness Energy Conservation (continued) In the Village, encourage energy conservation and higher density development by the modification of development standards (e.g. parking standards, building setbacks, height, and increased density) as necessary to: Enable developments to qualify for silver level or higher LEED (Leadership in Energy and Environmental Design) Certification, or a comparable green building rating, and to maintain the financial feasibility of the development transities at or above the minimum required if the applicant can provide acceptable evidence that application of the development standards precludes development at such densities.
 Facilitate resource conservation for all households by making available, through a competitive process, CDBG funds to non-profit organizations that could use such funds to replace windows, plumbing fixtures, and other physical improvements in lower-income neighborhoods, shelters, and transitional housing.
-Encourage infill development in urbanized areas, particularly in the Village and Barrio, through implementation of the Village Master Plan and Design Manual and the allowed density ranges in the Barrio. Ο P, B In 2018, the city approved the Village and Barrio Master Plan, which replaced Village Master Plan and Design Manual and incorporated the area of the Barrio.
-The approved plan promotes infill development and enhances pedestrian connections through land uses and building and street design to help realize the smart growth potential of the area.
+Encourage infill development in urbanized areas, particularly in the Village and Barrio, through implementation of the Village Master Plan and Design Manual and the Barrio.
+0 ۵ ۵ In 2018, the city approved the Village and Barrio Master Plan, which replaced Village Master Plan, which replaced Village Master Plan, which replaced Village Master Plan, which replaced Village Master Plan and promotes infill development and enhances pedestrian connections through land uses and building and street design to help realize the smart growth potential of the area.
 The Village and Barrio Master Plan maintains the density ranges of the prior plan and the general regulations previously applicable to the Barrio; these ranges are suitable for low- and moderate-income housing.
 The approved Village and Barrio Master Plan allows standards modifications (e.g., from density, height, setback, etc., requirements) for projects that enable a significant public benefit by implementing enhanced energy conservation measures such as exceeding minimum CAP consistency or local energy efficiency requirements or by reducing vehicle miles traveled.